CHESAPEAKE CANINE

 3. Legal Compliance: In many areas, aggressive behavior can lead to legal repercussions for owners.
 Rehabilitation efforts can help mitigate these risks.

-4. Prevention of Further Aggression: Early intervention and proper training can prevent aggressive behaviors from escalating or becoming ingrained habits.
+4. Prevention of Further Aggression: proper training can prevent aggressive behaviors from escalating or becoming ingrained habits.

 Outcomes: